clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kata.rst

 .. note::

-   To change the Docker devicemapper settings for production use, see :ref:`additional-docker-configuration`.
+   To change the Docker storage driver, see :ref:`additional-docker-configuration`.

 For some |CL| versions before 27000, you may need to manually